feludwig/pgsql-omt-schema/README.md

 # Usage

-* create the sql functions
+### Create the SQL functions

 `psql -d gis -f pgsql-omt-schema/omt-functions.sql`

-  - this should output a lot of `CREATE FUNCTION`s.
+this should output a lot of `CREATE FUNCTION`s.

 If your database schema is unexpected, an error will show up.
 At the end, a `length` with nonzero length should be generated if you have Switzerland maps data for Weiningen (hardcoded z/x/y of 16,34303,22938).
 This should also not produce an error.

 If everything worked, you can:
 * install
 [pg\_tileserv](https://github.com/CrunchyData/pg_tileserv)
 and give it the database connection configuration.
 * Visit the pg\_tileserv url root, and you should see `omt_all` under the _Function Layers_ section.

+### Add tile url

-* Edit the `style.json` and replace the following:
+Edit the `style.json` and replace the following:

     "sources": {
         "openmaptiles": {